zhutao100/qwen-image-mps/README.md

 - `-p, --prompt` (str): Prompt text for image generation.
 - `-s, --steps` (int): Number of inference steps (default: 50).
 - `-f, --fast`: Enable fast mode using Lightning LoRA for 8-step generation.
-- `--ultra-fast`: Enable ultra-fast mode using Lightning LoRA v1.0 for 4-step generation.
+- `-uf, --ultra-fast`: Enable ultra-fast mode using Lightning LoRA v1.0 for 4-step generation.
 - `--seed` (int): Random seed for reproducible generation (default: 42).
 If not explicitly provided and generating multiple images, a new random seed is used for each image.